BryceRussell/removebg-bulk/README.md

 # Remove Background Bulk

-Remove the background from your images in bulk
+Remove the background from your images in bulk for free

 - Free
 - Bulk/Automatic